 Just like an internally managed box, once your hardware goes out of support, or starts showing signs of degradation, it’s time to upgrade and decommission it before you have a real problem on your hands!
 Luckily the providers give you a fair amount of notice before shutting everything down and most will work with you on getting a new machine spun up and some tools to help you migrate to the new machine.

 While most customers will want to simply migrate to the new server, if time allows then you should consider performing a software upgrade at the same time.
 Doing so makes sure that you’re capitalizing on everything the new hardware can provide for you, including new software enhancements with the latest versions.
 For example, if the server getting decommissioned is running IBM WebSphere v8.x, consider migrating to v9.x to leverage the latest and greatest the middleware has to offer its applications.

 But what happens when your entire environment is getting decommissioned, like 10-100+ servers?
-How are my engineers managing those going to be able to handle the task of performing all the planned activities for the year AND migrate all those servers!?!?
+How will my engineers manage performing all the planned activities for the year AND migrate all those servers!?!?

-Fear not, help is here.
+Fear not, help is here!
 There are a lot of options available off the shelf but they all will take some sort of man power to plan and execute diligently.
 If you find yourself stuck or having trouble, be sure to reach out to your partners for help.
-We at Asponte are well versed in migrating machines as we recently did this exact thing by moving on-premise to the cloud and then migrating from a decommissioned cloud machine to a brand new pod within our cloud provider.
-We do the same for all our managed services customers!

 Contact Asponte today to find out how we can help you tackle this type of opportunity for upgrades and migrations.